DeepCube-org/dynamicworld/README.md

 $$p(Y=y|X=x)$$

-Assuming that it is ok to have an uniform distribution over the lulc classes if C=1:
+Assuming that it is ok to have an uniform distribution over the lulc classes (1,...K) if the pixel is cloudy (C=1):

 $$p(Y=y|X=x,C=1)=\frac{1}{K}$$